 At that conference a young scholar from the Buryat Republic (Lake

-and began to discuss quite knowledgeably some of our
+and began to discuss quite knowledgeably some of my

-publications on the posterity issue.
+publications concerning the responsibility to future generations.
 That conversation led to an

 invitation to participate in a summer 1990 conference at Lake Baikal.

-After a deliberation of approximately three pico-seconds, we accepted.
+After a deliberation of approximately three pico-seconds, I accepted.

-As of October, 1989, we had never ventured outside of the Western
+As of October, 1989, I had never ventured outside of the Western

 Hemisphere.
-Since then we have visited Russia seven times -- most recently in the
+Since then I have visited Russia seven times -- most recently in the

-summer of 1999, when we met with students at St.
+summer of 1999, when I met with students at St.

-Petersburg, presented a paper at Saratov-on Volga, and renewed our
+Petersburg, presented a paper at Saratov on the Volga River, and renewed my

 contacts with the Socio-Ecological Union at a transformed Moscow.
-We
+I

 have twice seen Lake Baikal, the second time following an